 I hope that this little bit of info helps you out.
 Let me know if you’re able to find any pre-primed tongue and groove planks in your area.
 I’d love to pass the info on.

-You can find the tutorial on the plank ceiling here…
+You can find the tutorial on the tongue and groove plank ceiling here…